Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 5.Chair Pose (Utkatasana)

-This underrated pose can really rev up your calorie burn once you hold it for 1-3 minutes.
-Simply start with the feet hip width apart, engage the legs, squat backwards as if sitting into a chair, and keep the arms extended upwards with shoulder blades tucked down the back.
+This underrated pose can rev up your calorie burn once you hold it for 1-3 minutes.
+Simply start with the feet hip-width apart, engage the legs, squat backward as if sitting in a chair, and keep the arms extended upwards with shoulder blades tucked down the back.
 Keep your abs and quads squeezing as tightly as possible.

-This is a strengthening pose that will generally burn as soon as you get past the 30 second mark.
+This is a strengthening pose that will generally burn as soon as you get past the 30-second mark.
 Press your thighs into a yoga block or hold a block above your head for even more challenge.
-You can also try twisted chair and other variations.
+You can also try twisted chairs and other variations.

 To burn more calories, you can pulse the back knee up and down as if doing a reverse squat.
 You can also deepen the lunge and hold longer for more muscle engagement and hip opening.